rondemena/rondemena/README.md

-Currently I am a Sevice Operations Director for Capgemini's Cloud & Infrastructure Services (CIS).
-I am operating in the role of Global Head of Delivery Modernization.
-As I assist in strategic transformation of the business, I am available for questions or insights via the links available below.
+As a **Sevice Operations Director** for Capgemini's Cloud & Infrastructure Services (CIS), I serve as the **CIS Chief Engineer** globally.
+I assist in strategic transformation of the business, leadership over the engineering activities and outcomes, and assist in the innovation of our services.

 In former roles I was:
 - ***Director of Engineering*** for Digital Workforce at Gainwell Technologies LLC, where I lead a team of several in removing toil from the daily grind by securely automating many traditional tasks which #intelligentAutomation can address today.